OrleansContrib/OrleansTemplates/Documentation/Tutorial.md

     ...
     }
 ```
 In this example, we are declaring that the Grain have a `State` of type `IPrefsGrainState` (the state interface is user defined and must implement `IGrainState`), that the state of the Grain is persisted lazily (only if the `State` has changed) every 5 seconds.
 The StorageProvider property of the State indicates where the State will be persisted.
-In this case, we used **MemoryStore** which is defined in the Silo’s **DevTestServerConfiguration.xml** file.
+In this case, we used **MemoryStore** which is defined in the Siloâ€™s **DevTestServerConfiguration.xml** file.

 Note that the `PrefsGrain` class inherits from `PrefsGrainBase` and not `Grain`.
 In fact, the code of `PrefsGrainBase` (which is a subclass of `Grain`) is auto generated at compile time and will contain the code implementing the behavior defined by the Attributes placed on the grain (such as the `State` attribute).